 - the exact date when the new shareholders will have the right to profits;

-From a tax point of view, the primary benefit of mergers and acquisitions is that profits derived by the dividends are exempt from the corporate tax.
+From a tax point of view, the primary benefit of mergers and acquisitions is that profits derived by the dividends are exempt from corporate tax.
 Moreover, mergers and acquisitions are not subject to VAT in Cyprus.
-Another considerable advantage is that profits generated from the transfer of immovable properties during the merger or acquisition are exempt from the capital gain taxation.
-In addition, regarding the transfer of immovable properties is not required to pay the transfer fee.
+Another considerable advantage is that profits generated from the transfer of immovable properties during the merger or acquisition are exempt from capital gains taxation.
+In addition, no transfer fee is required for the transfer of immovable properties.

 The legal team of Michael Chambers & Co.
 LLC is able to assist you and provide you an adequate legal support on mergers and acquisitions.
 Our lawyers will inform you about all the necessary procedures you need to follow and the relevant advantages.
 If you wish to speak to one of our lawyers, then please contact us: email@example.com